NativeScript/docs-v7/plugins/ui-plugin-ns.md

 ## Add UI bits

-Let's say you want to build a simple meme generator component with 3 properties, which you can use like:
+Let's say you want to build a simple meme generator component with three properties, which you can use like:

 ```
     <ui:Meme imageSource="~/images/nativescript.png" topText="ROCK" bottomText="ROLL" />